AbbasNajmi18/chronologicon-engine-backend/README.md

     ```bash
     sqlcmd -S localhost -U your_username -P your_password -i scripts/schema.sql
     ```
-    OR You can manually create the database using SQL Server Management Studio (SSMS) and run the schema.sql file
+    OR You can manually run the schema.sql file using SQL Server Management Studio (SSMS)

 4. Configure the database connection
     ```bash